dev-tyta/LoanMe/README.md

 ## License

-LoanMe is open-sourced under [GNU...].
+LoanMe is open-sourced under [GPL-2.0 License].
 See the LICENSE file for more details.